Would You Buy Cigarettes for a Man Suffering From Emphysema? an Ethical Question

 Health Warnings on English Cigarette Packets

-My choice was painful - whether to refuse a dying man his wish to leave this world with a fag in his hand, or whether to give him what he wanted
+Whether to refuse a dying man his wish to leave this world with a fag in his hand, or whether to give him what he wanted

 It wasn't even as though it would make him happy - nothing could do that.
 It would just ease his pain for a few minutes and feed that insatiable craving.